 The Wizard drew an imaginary sword from his side, saying, "Suppress the ego."
 Then he thrust the sword home with a playful shout of, "Slay the dragon!"
-Sheathing his make-believe weapon, he continued.
+Sheathing his makebelieve weapon, he continued.
 "You have to open yourself to the reality that your perception is but a small part, only a piece of the whole, and acknowledge that others can contribute more pieces with their perceptions.
 Rather than fighting over who is right, you can accept that each of us is only partly in the right, but together we can grasp more of the whole.
-That makes the business manager more respectful of other co-workers and parents more receptive to their children."
+That makes the business manager more respectful of other co-workers."